 Treating Data as a Commodity

-Much of the current discourse around information privacy and AI does not take into accountdata is a commodity that can be traded the growing power asymmetry between institutions that collect data and the individuals generating it.
+Much of the current discourse around information privacy and AI does not take into account the growing power asymmetry between institutions that collect data and the individuals generating it.
 Data is a commodity, and for the most part, people who generate data don’t fully understand how to deal with this.

 AI systems that understand and learn how to manipulate people’s preferences exacerbate the situation.
 Every time we use the internet to search, browse websites, or use mobile apps, we give away data either explicitly or unknowingly.
 Most of the time, we allow companies to collect and process data legally when we agree to terms and conditions.
 These companies are able to collect user data and sell it to third parties.
 There have been many instances where third-party companies have scrapped sensitive user data via data breaches, such as the 2017 Equifax case where a data breach made sensitive data, which included credit card numbers and social security numbers of approximately 147 million users, public and open for exploitation.